I am one year sober today.

 But if you do develop unhealthy drinking patterns, words like “addiction” and “alcoholism” come into the mix, and all of a sudden a big fat stigma enters the picture.
 I can’t think of anything in our society (other than perhaps certain mental disorders, like schizophrenia) that is stigmatized quite like addiction.

-There is a stereotype for what an alcoholic “looks like.”
+There is a stereotype for what someone with an “alcohol problem” looks like.
 I’m sure we all have the picture in our head – the older woman with 5 DUIs whose drinking tore her family apart or the man under the bridge drinking from a bottle hidden with a brown paper bag.

 This stereotype keeps people who are struggling in denial because they don’t “fit that picture,” a picture that is totally inaccurate to begin with.
 This false characterization is perpetuated by mainstream media, so no wonder it’s so pervasive.